DevExpress-Examples/XAF_Security_E4908/Readme.md

 We detailed the main integration steps for any .NET Core application in [this video](https://youtu.be/o1q4GqFgSFE).

 #### Coming Next
-Other Apps with EF Core and Xamarin, Blazor WebAssembly, WPF with XPO.
+Other CRUD UI apps with EF Core, Blazor WebAssembly with XPO.
 To help us prioritize our future development, please tell us about the platforms and use-case scenarios you are most interested in using this **[short survey](https://www.devexpress.com/go/XAF_Security_NonXAF_Survey.aspx)**.

 ## Prerequisites
 - [Visual Studio 2017 or 2019 v16.4+ (for .NET Core 3.1 examples)](https://visualstudio.microsoft.com/vs/) with the following workloads: